-Are DACA and the DREAM Act Good for America?
+DACA and the DREAM Act – Top 3 Pros and Cons

 DACA (Deferred Action for Childhood Arrivals) is an Obama administration policy implemented on June 15, 2012.
 DACA prevents the deportation of some undocumented immigrants who arrived in the United States as children and allows those immigrants to get work permits.
 The undocumented immigrants who participate in the program are referred to as Dreamers, a reference to the DREAM Act (Development, Relief, and Education for Alien Minors Act) that was first introduced in the Senate on Aug.
 1, 2001 by Orrin Hatch (R-UT) but did not pass.

 The DREAM Act would have implemented similar policies as DACA via legislation instead of a presidential memo.
 Many versions of the DREAM Act have been introduced by both parties and have failed to pass.
-An effort was introduced by Senators Lindsey Graham (R-SC) and Dick Durbin (D-IL) on July 20, 2017.
+An effort, S.264, was introduced by Senators Lindsey Graham (R-SC) and Dick Durbin (D-IL) on Feb.
+4, 2021 and the House passed a version, HR.
+6, on Mar.
+18, 2021.

 In order to qualify for DACA, the undocumented immigrants are required to meet certain criteria: